numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 a better extensibility of the ufunc interface, which is the backbone for a large part of the NumPy API.
-Especially, parametric DTypes are currently severly limited, making it impossible to implement for a user-defined DType to register universal function loops.
+Especially, parametric DTypes are currently severly limited, making it impossible for a user-defined DType to register universal function loops.

 This NEP proposes a new ``UFuncImpl`` struct, with an extensible C-API to register more feature rich loops, thus allowing these use-cases.